 4. What are the requirements to get food through CSFP?
 CSFP participants must reside in one of the States or on one of the Indian reservations that participate in CSFP.
 States establish an income limit for the elderly that is at or below 130 percent of the Federal Poverty Income Guidelines.
-States also establish income limits for women, infants, and children that are at or below 185 percent of the Federal Poverty Income Guidelines, but not below 100 percent of these guidelines.
+States also establish income limits for the remaining women, infants, and children on the program that are at or below 185 percent of the Federal Poverty Income Guidelines, but not below 100 percent of these guidelines.
 States may establish local residency requirements based on designated service areas (but may not require a minimum period of residency).
 States may also require that participants be at nutritional risk, as determined by a physician or by local agency staff.

 5. Is this program available in every State?
 No. CSFP is authorized to operate only in the following States:

 For the address and telephone number of the State Distributing Agency that administers the program in any of the States listed above, click on the applicable State above.

 6. What foods are provided to participants?
 Food packages include a variety of foods, such as nonfat dry and ultra high temperature fluid milk, juice, farina, oats, ready-to-eat cereal, rice, pasta, peanut butter, dry beans, canned meat, poultry or fish, and canned fruits and vegetables.
 For a list of foods available for CSFP for FY 2014, visit the CSFP website at: www.fns.usda.gov/sites/default/files/FY2014_CSFP.xlsx.